mateuszdorobek/python3.info/intermediate/regex/cheatsheet.rst

 Classes
 -------
-* Also known as "Character classes"
+* Also known as "Character Classes"
 * One out of several characters

 Syntax: